bsamm/idea-sharing/README.md

 I recently watched [Mark Yegge's TEDxUF Talk called *Executing Your Ideas*](https://youtu.be/ar9hRKYqhus) for graduate school.
 In the video, he talks about the importance of sharing your ideas.
 Mark Yegge said: "If you're not going to tell anyone your idea, then there is no way you can ever really implement it."

-This has taken me a while to fully understand, but it makes perfect sense to me now, and I am glad to see others being more open with their ideas.
+This has taken me a few years to fully understand, but it makes perfect sense to me now, and I am glad to see others being more open with their ideas.
 Anytime I am a feeling bit reluctant to share my ideas, I try to remember these things:

 ### 1. People are lazy, they're not going to steal your idea.
 Carlos Moreno told me this, he was my CTO at the time.
 It was very impactful. *Disclaimer: people can totally steal your idea, but generally speaking, most people have their own work and life problems to deal with.*